 Who the hell is my buyer?

 Again, if you’ve been in business for a while, you may be rolling your eyes and thinking, “Of course I know who my buyer is.”
 You’d be amazed how many blank stares we get when we ask this question — including when we recently asked it of ourselves.
-We knew that we build websites for small businesses, but it was time to get a bit more granular than that.
+We know that we build websites for small businesses, but it was time to get a bit more granular than that.

-Lots of businesses have a general idea of who their buyers are, but it’s important to break your buyers into groups, or what is called “buyer personas.”
+Lots of businesses have a general idea of who their buyers are, but it’s important to break your buyers into groups, or what are called “buyer personas.”
 A web developer needs to know whom their design and copy is talking to.
 How does your buyer need the information on your website delivered?
 Do they need an immediate call to action when they land on your website, or do they need a little more social proof and story before they email or call you?

 What do I hope to accomplish with my online marketing?